Roshni-chouhan/stt_tts_fwhisper_websocket/README.md

 <<<<<<< HEAD
 # AI Voice Assistant (STTS)

 A modern, real-time Speech-to-Text (STT) and Text-to-Speech (TTS) assistant with a premium, responsive interface.
-This application uses OpenAI Whisper for high-accuracy local transcription and Edge-TTS for natural-sounding AI voice responses.
+This application uses Faster-Whisper for high-accuracy local transcription and Edge-TTS for natural-sounding AI voice responses.

 ## ✨ Features